 Since UMES receives no state match for its land grant programs, it is in danger of losing much of the primary financial support it receives for all of its land grant initiatives.
 (Please refer to pages 2-3 for the explanation of the urgent request for state match for 1890 research and extension programs.)
 Effective 2006, the required non-federal match is ~\$1 million for the research programs and ~\$1 million for extension.
 Presently, because of the seamlessness of MCE, 1890 Extension is able to meet its required match with assistance from UMCP, but cannot do so indefinitely.
 UMES certifies that its AES is in compliance by using the state line salary and benefits of every faculty member and staff in the Departments of Agriculture, Food and Resource Sciences, and Human Ecology, as well as any donation to these departments, and all farm income.
 This is certainly legal, but not the intent of the legislation.
-The intent of Congress in imposing the required non-federal match for agricultural research and extension, and education related to food and agricultural sciences while providing maximum flexibility to the institution.
+The intent of Congress in imposing the required non-federal match for agricultural research and extension activities at 1890 land grant institutions is to support, expand, and promote programs in research, extension, and education related to food and agricultural sciences while providing maximum flexibility to the institution.
 According to the legislature, the actual authority to determine the use of these matching funds is the appropriate university official responsible for the administration of food and agricultural science research, education and extension programs.